braden-w/David-and-Helen-in-China-Textbook/README.md

 # David and Helen in China: Simplified Character Edition

-## An Intermediate Course in Modern Chinese (in Two Parts with Audio CD)
+An Intermediate Course in Modern Chinese (in Two Parts with Audio CD)

+Phyllis Ni Zhang, Yuan-Yuan Meng, Donald K. Chang, and Irene C. Liu

 ---

-### Phyllis Ni Zhang, Yuan-Yuan Meng, Donald K. Chang, and Irene C. Liu
+## What's Included

+This is an upload of Part 1 of David in Helen in China, used in Yale's Intermediate Chinese, since the textbook is out of print.
+You can access it [here](https://github.com/braden-w/David-and-Helen-in-China-Textbook/blob/main/David%20and%20Helen%20in%20China%20(Full%20Textbook).pdf).

+## Online Description

 ![Textbook Picture](https://yalebooks.yale.edu/sites/default/files/styles/book_jacket/public/imagecache/external/d4ea515cc11551a00a5e7a5062a378be.jpg?itok=KtLMHaNh)